glasskube/glasskube/website/docs/index.md

 ## Commands

-### `glasskube`
+### `glasskube serve`

-Will start the UI server and opens a local browser on localhost:80805.
+Will start the UI server and opens a local browser on [http://localhost:8580](http://localhost:8580).

 ### `glasskube bootstrap`

 ### `glasskube install`

+Install the given package in your cluster.
+By default, the cluster given in `~/.kube/config` (`current-context`) will be used.
+An alternative kube config can be passed with the `--kubeconfig` flag.

 ```